-Did you know: There is a specific Tibetan Dream Yoga exercises that is the very best meditation for lucid dreams.
+Did you know: There is a specific Tibetan lucid dream meditation technique.
 It is one of the rarer yogic meditation techniques.
-But you might like to try it tonight.
-(I’ve also include a guided meditation for lucid dreams for those of you who prefer an easier option).
+But you might like to try it tonight.\

 Some people are born with the ability to lucid dream.
 Meditation, however, can help you to lucid dream even if you were not born with this skill.